-Drake Finally Makes It, Is Given Key to Toronto
+Drake Finally Makes it, Is Given Key to Toronto

 “I might get a key to the city and give it to Wayne / Or give it to one of the young boys to carry the wave.”

-In case the honor inflates Drake’s head to the point it matches his swole biceps, we have to inform him that the last musical act to earn the key was Nickelback.
+In case the honour inflates Drake’s head to the point it matches his swole biceps we have to inform him that the last musical act to earn the key was Nickelback.

 Follow Jake Kivanc on Twitter.